Developing VLE and LLE Equilibrium Studies

 Below is a partial list of compounds that Koch Modular has successfully removed with steam strippers:

 Pilot Testing a Reaction Process is Vital for Plant Design

-Pilot testing a reaction process, alone or as part of a multi-step process, is often a vital part of the design for the commercial scale plant.
-Even with available reaction kinetics there is additional information that can be gathered from testing.
+Pilot testing a reaction is often a vital part of developing a commercial scale plant design.
 Koch Modular has experience in the following types of reaction studies: